 From Ontario County Journal 27 January 1911

 Death came peacefully on Sunday to Mrs. Mary A. Fisher, widow

-home of her son-in-law, William P. Boswell,
+at the home of her son-in-law, William P. Boswell,

 Chapin street, on Sunday afternoon.
 Through long weeks of invalidism,